galaxyproject/training-material/topics/statistics/tutorials/age-prediction_with_ml/tutorial.md

 >
 >    > ### {% icon comment %} Comment
 >    >
 >    > The tool returns two outputs, one of which is a table with numerical results.
-Inspect it carefully: the last column shows the ranking of settings based on performance.
-The ranking is based on the the 14th column where you can find mean test score and the values for parameters which output this result are visible in the 8th column.
+Please inspect it carefully: the `rank_test_score` column shows the ranking of different combinations based on the values in `mean_test_score` column.
 >    {: .comment}
 >
 {: .hands_on}

 > ### {% icon question %} Questions
 >
-> 1. What is the 'best' possible mean_test_score estimated by the tool for these parameters?
+> 1. What is the best `mean_test_score` value estimated by the hyperparameter search tool?
-> 2. Which combination of parameter settings gives it?
+> 2. Which combination of parameters gives the best result?
-> 3. How many combinations of possible parameters the tool estimated?
+> 3. How many possible combinations of parameters the hyperparameter search tool estimated?
 >
 > > ### {% icon solution %} Solution
 > >